Tell your best man what you want

 When it comes to planning stag weekends, the most important factor that dictates whether the weekend sinks or swims is undoubtedly the activities.
 After deciding upon a destination that is convenient for all of your party to get to, you need to build an itinerary that will best celebrate that final weekend of freedom.

-We’ve invited Mark Booth from The Stag Company to give us his views on the best activities to get your stag event off to a flying start.
+Here’s some ideas for the best activities to get your stag event off to a flying start.

 3. Surfing.
 Surfing is an activity that you and your party can learn together.
 After receiving expert tuition from a qualified surf tutor, you’ll be riding the waves, perhaps conceiving a new hobby as you try to avoid plunging into the salty seas.
 Whatever happens, this is bound to be hilarious as you’ll have varying degrees of success.
 Your balance and your daring are put to the ultimate test as you try to overcome nature at its most fierce.
 Blonde highlights are entirely optional.